 Aren’t some cheeses made from non-animal derived rennet?

 In today’s world of advanced food technology, much of the rennet used is microbial, that is, artificial.
-Nevertheless, mainstream halachic literature posits that Chazal banned all cheese made by non-Jews, irrespective of the presence of animal rennet, as a precaution against the consumption of actual non-kosher animal rennetbased cheese (Rambam, Hilchot Ma’achalot Asurot 3:14 and Shulchan Aruch ibid., 115:2).
-Thus, cheese made from artificial rennet (as well as Portuguese hard cheese made from thistleflower rennet) is not kosher when manufactured by non-Jews.
+Nevertheless, mainstream halachic literature posits that Chazal banned all cheese not made under onsite rabbinical supervision, irrespective of the presence of animal rennet, as a precaution against the consumption of actual non-kosher animal rennet-based cheese (Rambam, Hilchot Ma’achalot Asurot 3:14 and Shulchan Aruch ibid., 115:2).
+Thus, cheese made from artificial rennet (as well as Portuguese hard cheese made from thistle flower rennet) is not kosher when manufactured without special rabbinic supervision.